 If you need any assistance, please contact our team at Spectrum Health Advance Care Planning, 616.774.7615 or AdvanceCarePlanning@spectrumhealth.org.

-How to start or resume an ACP experience
+How to remove an ACP document

 Advance care planning is a process in which individuals reflect on their goals and values and make plans about their current and future health care.
 Advance care planning not only provides valuable information for your loved ones, but also gives direction to health care professionals when an individual is not able to make and/or communicate their care preferences.